Characters of the StarCraft series: Nova

 In the team-based shooter Overwatch, there is a Nova skin for the playable character Widowmaker.

 Terran characters

 The Terrans of the Koprulu sector are descended from the survivors of a disastrous 23rd century colonization mission from Earth.
 Compared to the Protoss and Zerg, the Terrans are technologically inferior, lacking in genetic-diversity, and highly factionalized, but possesses psionic potential.
 The seven dominant terran government factions are the Moebius Foundation, the Kel-Morian Combine, the Tarsonis Republic, the Mar Sara Republic, the Terran Dominion (formerly the Terran Confederacy), the Umojan Protectorate, and the United Earth Directorate.
 Terrans are in a constant state of conflict: whenever they are not caught in the two-front pitched battle crossfire with their alien neighbors' interstellar conflicts, they endure frequent political assassinations, civil wars, and revolutions amongst themselves.
-Nevertheless, Terran ingenuity and unyielding stubbornness have helped elevate them as the three dominant species of the galaxy.
+Nevertheless, Terran ingenuity and unyielding stubbornness have helped elevate them as one of the three dominant species of the galaxy.